stevenharman/stevenharman.github.io/_posts/2024-01-25-so-we-have-a-memory-leak.md

 This first child `Event` was for a `redirect_to.action_controller` event name.
 And it would have been pushed onto this `Event#children` list because some [other `Event` was already on the `event_stack`][rails_L138].

-At this point our intuition was telling me something was wrong here - these `Event`s were incorrectly being put on this `#children` `Array`.
+At this point our intuition was telling us something was wrong here - these `Event`s were incorrectly being put on this `#children` `Array`.
 We wanted to know what else that child `Event` had to tell us, like what is in that `Hash` it's holding a reference to?

 ```ruby